Alicepinch/roots-cafe/TESTING.md

 # Testing

-Throughout the building process of the website I checked the Developer tools to ensure that the website is responsive on different devices.
-I also run my code through W3C CSS and HTML validators.
+During the building process of this website I was regularly checking Developer tools and the WS3 code validators to test the responsiveness and perfomrance of the website.
+Below is all the testing I ran and all of the changes that I made to improve on any issues that I encountered.

 ### Hero Image Cover text: